Existence and uniqueness of solutions to rate independent systems with history variable: Unique solvability for a class of rate-independent systems

-In this section, the focus lies on proving uniqueness of solutions for history dependent evolutions of the type \eqref{eq:n}, where the dissipation potential is linear with respect to its second argument.
-Such dissipation potentials may include unbounded functionals, as we will see below.
+In this section, the focus lies on proving uniqueness of solutions for \ro{history-dependent} evolutions of the type \eqref{eq:n}, where the dissipation potential is linear with respect to its second argument.
+Such dissipation potentials include functionals \ro{with unbounded subdifferential}, as we will see below.
 For convenience of the reader, we will work in the rest of the paper with concrete Sobolev spaces, although a general framework, as in the previous sections, may also be considered.

 We begin by fixing the setting.
 Let $\O \subset \R^N$, $N \in \{2,3\}$, be a bounded Lipschitz domain.
-The problem we investigate reads as follows
+The problem we investigate reads as follows \ro{that is, $q_0=0$ in the sequel, for convenience.} The dissipation functional $R:\lo \times \hon \to [0,\infty]$ is given by where In the rest of the paper, the following assumption is supposed to hold true, without mentioning it every time. \begin{assumption} For the mappings involved in \eqref{eq:n2} we require: \begin{enumerate}